transcend-information/RaspberryPi_NVIDIAJetson-SDcard-SMARTQuery/README.md

-# Raspberry Pi - SD Card SMART Query
+# Raspberry Pi - Monitor SD card health and status
-Get S.M.A.R.T Information for Transcend SDXC430T and SDXC450I.
+Get S.M.A.R.T data for Transcend SD card.

 -------------------------
 The various statuses of MicroSD products are located in the SMART block of the device.
-By reading and analyzing the SMART block, you can grasp the product name, serial number, firmware version, Erase count, health, etc. of the device, so as to monitor and find the device early potential problems.
+By reading and analyzing the SMART block, you can get the product name, serial number, firmware version, Erase count, health, etc. of the device, so as to monitor and find the device early potential problems.
 This document provides a way to read and print SMART block to enable SMART command via the MicroSD port on Raspberry Pi.

 Hardware requirements
 -------------------------
-* Raspberry Pi 3 Model B+ with Micro SD port
+* Raspberry Pi 3 Model B+
-* Transcend SDXC430T and SDXC450I
+* Transcend Micro SD 430T / 450I

 Usage
 -------------------------